From casual beer gardens in Canggu to fancy cocktail lounges in Ubud, I went in search of the best bars in Bali. Here's what I found.

 The standout was a herbaceous number spiked with local arak and a twist of something citrusy I couldn’t quite place – the bartender said it was local kalamansi from the garden.
 It turns out, all of the ingredients are either grown on-site, or sourced locally from Indonesia.
 And beyond the drinks (which are, honestly, incredible), TELU’s mission hits home.
 Every drink supports a local cause, and nothing goes to waste – even the citrus peels are repurposed.
 It’s not just one of Bali’s best bars – it’s one of the most thoughtful.

-Must-try cocktails: Down To Earth, Nasi Old Fashioned
+Recommended drinks: Down To Earth, Nasi Old Fashioned, Subak Negroni.

 Opening Hours: Wednesday to Sunday from 5pm